rstoetter/ctabletoclass-php/README.md

 <a name="index_description"></a><h2>Description</h2>

-The PHP class **rstoetter\\ctabletoscript\\cTableToClass** examines the fields of a table of a SQL database and generates a PHP file, that contains a PHP class, which can be used for common actions (ADD, EDIT, DELETE, DELETE CASCADING) on the table.
+The PHP class **rstoetter\\ctabletoscript\\cTableToClass** examines the fields of a table of a SQL database and generates a PHP file, that contains a PHP class, which can be used for common actions (ADD, EDIT, DELETE, DELETE CASCADING) executed against the table.

 <a name="index_components"></a><h2>Generated Components</h2>